 - Water Capacity: N/A

-- Price: $8,490
+- Price: Starting at $11,990

 How We Tested and Chose the Best Cold Plunges

 There are a lot of cold plunge tubs and ice baths on the market, which means there are also a lot of statements claiming each one is the absolute best.
 Our team of expert product testers, including personal trainers and athletes, tried out 19 different cold plunge tubs to help get a well-rounded idea of what’s on the market.
+Using our equipment testing methodology, we rated these best ice baths and cold plunge tubs on a scale of 1 (lowest) to 5 (highest) in multiple categories, taking the following factors into account:

 - Customer Reviews: We made sure to test and promote products that seem to satisfy most customers.
 All of the products we pick have pretty glowing reviews and, after trying different plunges for themselves, our testers agree.